 - Dr Joanne Powell (Psychology)

-- Alex Coulter, Director of Arts and Health South West and project manager for the Inquiry Report Creative Health launched in parliament 2017
+- Alex Coulter, Director of Arts and Health South West and Director of the National Centre for Creative Health

 - Dr Simon Hackett, Consultant Art Psychotherapist, Cumbria, Northumberland, Tyne & Wear NHS Foundation Trust & Senior Clinical Lecturer in Mental Health, Newcastle University